 Drag is a very important issue for reels- it refers to the amount of resistance the fish will feel once it’s caught.

-• A: How do you fish?
-Buying the appropriate reel will depend on where you fish from.
+- How do you fish?
+Buying the right fishing gear will depend on where you fish from.
 Is it from a boat?
 Ashore?
 Land?
 Each reel has its strengths and weaknesses depending on where you will be fishing from.

 When you have decided on the environment you will be fishing in, you can then choose the best spinning reel that would be appropriate for you based on your intentions, how much money you want to spend and what type of fish you want to catch.